Cat Deeley: Career

-Philanthrophy
+In 2023, she was a guest presenter for ITV's This Morning, following Phillip Schofield and Holly Willoughby's departures from the show.
+On 16 February 2024, it was announced that Deeley would present the show on a permanent basis, alongside Ben Shephard.

+In June 2024, Deeley was criticised by the Epilepsy Society and some viewers of This Morning for making a joke about having a seizure on the show.
+After Shepherd asked her if she was alright while she was dancing, she stated she was "having a seizure".
+Deeley apologised the next day, and said: "It really wasn't supposed to cause any upset to anybody".

+Philanthropy

 Since 2003, Deeley has been a patron of London's Great Ormond Street Hospital.
 She is also an active supporter of UNICEF.
 In 2007, she took part in a UNICEF benefit show in Los Angeles during which magician David Copperfield sawed her in half using his antique Buzz Saw illusion.
 In 2008, she visited a number of UNICEF projects in the Philippines, including their Soccer Aid 2 project in Manila.
 In December 2009, she was made a UNICEF UK ambassador.

 Personal life

 Deeley describes her religious affiliation as Anglican, although she was not christened.

-Deeley was married to businessman Mark Whelan for five years, divorcing in 2006.
+Deeley lived with businessman Mark Whelan for five years, splitting in 2006.

-Deeley married comedian and television presenter Patrick Kielty on 30 September 2012 in Rome.
-They have two children.
+Deeley married Northern Irish comedian and television presenter Patrick Kielty on 30 September 2012 in Rome.
+They have two sons and previously lived in Los Angeles before relocating to North London.
+On 29 July 2025, they announced that they had separated.

+Deeley is a supporter of West Bromwich Albion FC.

 During her first few years hosting So You Think You Can Dance, Deeley was described as "an approachable sex symbol" in a Los Angeles Times article published on 4 July 2010.